haowang94/haowang94.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-News: I will be a postdoc researcher at MIT-IBM Watson AI Lab.
+<font color="DarkRed">News:</font> I will be a postdoc researcher at MIT-IBM Watson AI Lab in the fall of 2022.
+Looking forward to the upcoming journey!

 I received PhD in Applied Mathematics of the School of Engineering and Applied Sciences (SEAS) at Harvard University.
 I was fortunate to be advised by [Prof. Flavio P. Calmon](https://people.seas.harvard.edu/~flavio/).
 My research lies at the intersection of information theory, statistical learning theory, and optimization.
 My ultimate research goal is to design trustworthy machine learning algorithms with rigorous performance guarantees.